SeldonIO/seldon-core/doc/source/reference/concepts.md

 A program that performs one step in the workflow.

-## Machine Learning Deployment
-#### Conceptual overview of machine learning deployments
-A machine learning deployment refers to a predictive model in the Seldon ecosystem of a type associated with Seldon (Seldon Deployments) or Kubeflow (Inference Services).

 ## Model
 #### Conceptual overview of models
 A component within a machine learning deployment which holds the representation of learned information from the training data.

 ## Language Wrapper
 #### Conceptual overview of language wrappers
-Enables cross language and/or runtime interoperability of a model with a particular programming language.
+A language wrapper is a model which enables cross language and/or runtime interoperability with a particular programming language.

 ## Pre-packaged Inference Server
 #### Conceptual overview of pre-packaged inference servers